golemparts/blinkt/README.md

 Backwards compatibility for minor revisions isn't guaranteed until the library reaches v1.0.0.

-Blinkt is under active development on the [master branch](https://github.com/golemparts/blinkt/tree/master) of the repository on GitHub.
+Blinkt is under development on the [master branch](https://github.com/golemparts/blinkt/tree/master) of the repository on GitHub.
 If you're looking for the `README.md` or the `examples` directory for the latest release or any of the earlier releases, visit [crates.io](https://crates.io/crates/blinkt), download an archived release from the GitHub [releases](https://github.com/golemparts/blinkt/releases) page, or clone and checkout the relevant release tag.

 ## Documentation